 Dermal patches are designed to adhere completely to the skin, acting as a vacuum sealer that not only promotes healing but also provides a protective barrier against harmful viruses and bacteria.

 What makes these patches particularly innovative is that they are permeable, allowing oxygen to penetrate while preventing bacteria from entering.
-This is essential for the healing process, as a certain level of oxygen exposure is necessary for proper wound healing.

-However, before using dermal patches, it is important to consider some key factors.
 For example, Saniderm is one of the most popular and widely used brands in the tattoo industry, although there are also other brands available, such as Unistar and Dermalize.
 These patches usually come in rolls, similar to plastic wrap, and can be cut to fit the size and shape of the tattoo area.

 Manufacturers and dermatologists recommend using dermal patches for a maximum of 7 days to avoid potentially harmful effects and reduce the risk of infection.

 As a result, the duration of patch use may need to be adjusted depending on the individual case.
-For more information on this tattoo style, check out our guide on Realistic tattoos on How to tattoo color Realism?.
+For more information on this tattoo style, check out our guide on Realistic tattoos on How to tattoo color Realism.

-However, it is important to note that dermal patches are not intended to protect tattoos from the sun's harmful UV rays.
+On the other hand, it is important to note that dermal patches are not intended to protect tattoos from the sun's harmful UV rays.

 Despite a common misconception that they can provide adequate protection, it is crucial to avoid exposing a new tattoo to direct sunlight, particularly in the first few days after the tattooing process.